 · Culture does play a big part in all of this, doesn't it?

 The uninvited guest can be welcome if the person or persons is good company.

-He helps himself to your cigarettes and slobbers all over the seat and talks with slurry words.
-It can be most frustrating to have people of this kind in your home.
+He helps himself to your cigarettes and slobbers over the seat and talks with slurry words.
+It can be most frustrating to have people of this type in your home.

-The uninvited guests waiting to eat at a barbecue is more pleasant than having a drunk guy sitting at your side and irritating you with his less useful conversations.
+The uninvited guests waiting to eat at a barbecue is more pleasant, than having a drunken guy sitting at your side, and irritating you with his less useful conversations.

 The kind of people you associate with also has a huge part in your life.

 It can be pleasant surprise or a rude moment.

 You have prepared dinner for four people, and three other people show up at the very moment of when you have just started eating.